 La Rinascente

-Once cinema – the Iris, which was called “su baracconi” by locals, La Rinascente was opened in 1931, partially destroyed by the WWII bombings and later rebuilt, and has always been a department store targeting middle to high-income customers.
+Once cinema – the Iris, which was called “su baracconi” by locals, La Rinascente was opened in 1931.
+It partially destroyed by the WWII bombings and later rebuilt.
+The department store has always targeted middle to high-income customers.

-The last floors of the building were originally used as hotel rooms, but now La Rinascente is a full department store, a must-go for shopaholics.
+The last floors of the building used to be hotel rooms, but now La Rinascente is a full department store, a must-go for shopaholics.

 Hotel Scala di Ferro